ONPRC. Titanium foam builds Wolverine bones - health - 23 September 2010. Eat your heart out, Wolverine.

 The X-Men superhero won't be the only one with metal fused into his skeleton if a new titanium foam proves suitable for replacing and strengthening damaged bones.
 Bone implants are typically made of solid metal – usually titanium.
 Though well tolerated by the body, such implants are significantly stiffer than bone.
 This means that an implant may end up carrying a far higher load than the bone it is placed next to, according to Peter Quadbeck of the Fraunhofer Institute for Manufacturing Technology and Advanced Materials Research in Dresden, Germany.

+5-HT2A receptor.
 The mammalian 5-HT2A receptor is a subtype of the 5-HT2 receptor that belongs to the serotonin receptor family and is a G protein-coupled receptor (GPCR).
 This is the main excitatory receptor subtype among the GPCRs for serotonin (5-HT), although 5-HT2A may also have an inhibitory effect on certain areas such as the visual cortex and the orbitofrontal cortex.
-5-HT2A receptor

 Now consider what happens if you could duplicate your body down to the atom.
 Welcome to the OpenEEG project.
 About the project Many people are interested in what is called neurofeedback or EEG biofeedback training, a generic mental training method which makes the trainee consciously aware of the general activity in the brain.